 |Ctrl+Shift+E||Open containing folder in File Explorer (only applicable to applications and files)|

 |Ctrl+C||Copy path location (only applicable to folders and files)|

 |Tab||Navigate through the search results and context menu buttons|

 The Windows System Commands plugin provides a set of system level actions that can be executed.

 If your system language is supported by PowerToys, the system commands will be localized.
-If you prefer English commands, you can disable the setting Use localized system commands instead of English ones in the plugin manager.
+If you prefer English commands, clear the Use localized system commands instead of English ones checkbox in the plugin manager.

 ||Shuts down the computer|

 Context menu: Empties the Recycle Bin

 ||Reboots the computer into UEFI Firmware Settings||Only available on systems with UEFI firmware.
 Requires administrative permissions.|